Best France Work Visa Guide for Indian Workers 2026

 Is the April 2026 transit visa exemption relevant for my work visa?

 Only indirectly.
 The transit visa exemption means you no longer need an ATV for connecting flights through France on your way to/from India.
-For your actual work visa (VLS-TS), you still need the full long-stay visa application through TLScontact.
+For your actual work visa (VLS-TS), you still need the full long-stay visa application through VFS Global.
 However, it does mean that if you need to transit Paris for a connecting flight before your VLS-TS is issued, you no longer need a separate transit visa.

-Which TLScontact center should I apply at?
+Which VFS Global centre should I apply at?

 My employer is offering me exactly SMIC (EUR 1,823/month gross).
 Is this a problem?